 The plans and tentative map have been reviewed and accepted by all reviewing agencies and County departments, with the exception of the Habitat Conservation Plan (HCP) required by the Conditions of Approval (Exhibit B).
-The HCP has been completed and is currently under review by the US Fish & Wildlife Service, the California Department of Fish & Game and the County of Santa Cruz.
+The HCP has been completed and has been accepted by the County of Santa Cruz, but the US Fish & Wildlife Service and the California Department of Fish & Game have not yet completed their review.
+After the HCP final draft has been approved by all parties, it is still required to be published in the Federal Register for 45 days, so it appears unlikely this could be completed prior to the current permit expiration date.
 Please refer to Conditions of Approval III.D.3.e, f and g and Condition IV.J for requirements for the Habitat Conservation Plan.